The Best Vegan Chocolate Cake is pure perfection! Moist, rich, decadent, and only one bowl needed! Paired with a vegan chocolate frosting.

 - Make sure to line with parchment paper and grease your pans.
 No one likes a cake that can’t come out of the pan.
 It’s one of the most frustrating things and doing these two things will helps.

-- Make sure that you evenly distribute the cake batter into the three cake pans.
+- Make sure that you evenly distribute the cake batter into the two cake pans.
 You can use a scale to make sure that they are all within a small range of each other.

 - When the cakes are cooked, remove from oven and place on a cooling rack to allow the cakes to cool evenly.